Convert ODT to TEX

 • Version Control Friendly: Plain text format works perfectly with Git and SVN

-• Automated Numbering: Figures, tables, equations automatically numbered and cross-referenced
+• Automated Numbering: Figures, tables, and equations auto-numbered and cross-referenced

 • Template Support: Use publisher-provided templates for journal submissions